Geometric functionals of fractal percolation: Relation with percolation thresholds

 where $p_{0,\text{NNN}}=(3-\sqrt{5})/2$ is the unique zero of $v$ in $(0,1)$, i.e.\ of $p\mapsto \oV_0(\Z^{2,\text{NNN}};p)$.
 At first glance it might be surprising that a different site percolation model appears in the limit (NNN instead of NN, which showed up for the percolation thresholds).
 But this is consistent with the discussion before Theorem~\ref{thm:Vck-limit-dim2} -- there is too much connectivity in the approximation sets $F_n$.
 We will get back to this in a moment.

 {\em $p_{\min}$ -- a bound for $p_c$?} For any $M\in\N_{\geq 2}$, the function $p\mapsto \osV_0(F_p)$ has a unique minimum $p_{\min}=p_{\min}(M)$ in the open interval $(1/M^2,1)$, which lies always to the right of $p_0$ (i.e., potentially closer to $p_c$).
-This is another natural candidate to bound the percolation threshold.
-For $M=2$, $p_{\min}$ is clearly a lower bound for $p_c(2)$, but as $M\to\infty$, $p_{\min}(M)\to 2/3$, which is above $p_{c,\text{NN}}$.
+This is another natural candidate to bound the percolation threshold. {At $p_{\min}$ the geometry is extremal in the sense that, intuitively speaking, the `growth speed' of the number of holes equals exactly the `growth speed' of the number of clusters.} For $M=2$, $p_{\min}$ is clearly a lower bound for $p_c(2)$, but as $M\to\infty$, $p_{\min}(M)\to 2/3$, which is above $p_{c,\text{NN}}$.
 So, for large $M$, $p_{\min}(M)$ is clearly not a lower bound for $p_c(M)$.
 This implies that $p_{\min}(M)$ can neither be a general lower nor a general upper bound for the percolation thresholds.
 Interesting open questions are at which $M$, $p_c(M)$ and $p_{\min}(M)$ change their order and whether $p_{\min}(M)$ (which can be interpreted as the parameter for which the difference between number of holes and the number of connected components is maximal) is related in some way to the percolation transition.

 As the discussion before Theorem~\ref{thm:Vck-limit-dim2} suggests, there might be approximation sequences for $F$ which better capture the percolative behaviour of $F$ and one candidate sequence are the modified sets $F_n$ with all diagonal connections between cubes removed, which we studied by looking at the closed complements $C_n:=\overline{J\setminus F_n}$.
 Let us now discuss possible connections with percolation thresholds of the corresponding limit functionals $\osV^c_0(F)$.